fe-moldark/wesleykent-website/websitehashing.markdown

 Simply put, this step is irrelevant due to the fact that this is a static site I am hosting through a public repository - i.e. there is no personal or sensitive data to conceal.
 This site does not support any users creating accounts or anything else like that I might be worried about, so the confidentiality aspect of this is basically irrelevant.
 To protect any visitors coming to this site the best I can do is enforce secure protocols like HTTPS over HTTP.
 The integrity part is where I was mainly concerned, and that is where this gets more complicated.
 <br><br><br>
 # Integrity
 As I started off at the beginning of this page, I was mainly worried about the integrity aspect of the site, after all it is connected to some of my professional accounts like LinkedIn.
-There is also too much content for me to manually review - it would be far too time consuming and impractical
+There is also too much content for me to manually review - it would be far too time consuming and impractical.
-.<br><br>
+<br><br>
 So, I decided to automate this with a script (several actually), and since I've already got a raspbbery pi running a file sharing service back home, why not add this on there as a cronjob to run every hour or every day?
 I ended up breaking this into two separate scripts - the first to compare and hash the files against known good copies, and the second to send me an alert via email if any anomalies are detected.
 <br>
 ### 1st Script - compare and hash files against known good hashes